What’s the Buzz

 The Bee Healthy Blog

-Benadryl is a common over-the-counter medicine used to relieve symptoms of allergic rhinitis (hay fever) and the common cold, such as runny nose, sneezing, and watery/itchy eyes.
-It is also used to provide relief from irritated or itchy skin caused by insect bites, hives, eczema, sunburn, and other medical conditions like motion sickness and insomnia.
+Benadryl is a common over-the-counter (OTC) medicine containing diphenhydramine as its active ingredient.
+It is used to relieve symptoms of allergic rhinitis (hay fever) and the common cold, such as runny nose, sneezing, and watery/itchy eyes.
+Benadryl is also used to provide relief from irritated or itchy skin caused by insect bites, hives, eczema, sunburn, and other medical conditions like motion sickness and insomnia.
 All in all, it has a great variety of uses.

 This article will discuss the appropriate doses and the risks of taking too much Benadryl.